-On episode 18 of The Healthy Family Podcast we have on Karen R. Koenig, LCSW, M.Ed., licensed psychotherapist specializing in the field of compulsive, emotional and restrictive eating.
-She is co-founder of the Greater Boston Collaborative for Body Image and Eating Disorders and a former member of the Professional Advisory Committee of the Multi-service Eating Disorder Association of Massachusetts.
+On episode 18 of The Healthy Family Podcast, we have on Karen R. Koenig, LCSW, M.Ed., a licensed psychotherapist specializing in the field of compulsive, emotional and restrictive eating.
+She is the co-founder of the Greater Boston Collaborative for Body Image and Eating Disorders and a former member of the Professional Advisory Committee of the Multi-service Eating Disorder Association of Massachusetts.
 She is author of several books including The Rules of “Normal” Eating, Outsmarting Overeating and The Food and Feelings Workbook.

 She will forever change the way you see food and emotions, and that’s a good thing.